Burnt Toast

 Inline feedback doesn’t fail in the same way.
 It shows up where the action happened.
 It is persistent.
 It fits into the flow of the interface.

-GitHub choosing inline feedback over floating notifications makes sense.
-It is just the more reliable pattern.
+GitHub choosing inline feedback over floating notifications isn't surprising; it's just the more reliable pattern.

-I find myself nodding a lot to the research findings, the logic is clear.
+I find myself nodding a lot to the research findings too.

-GitHub's own focus on accessibility supports the decision.
-If nearly half of their issues stemmed from missing or inconsistent documentation, removing a pattern that is inherently inconsistent is a straightforward improvement.
+GitHub's own audit finding, that nearly half of their accessibility issues came from missing or inconsistent documentation, supports the decision too.
+If a pattern is inherently inconsistent to implement, removing it is a cleaner fix than documenting it better.

 What other design systems are doing